What is an HOA and How Do They Work?

 5. Why are the HOA fees so high?

-When you are buying into a homeowner association with high HOA fees, it is probably due to extra perks and amenities such as the maintenance of swimming pools, tennis courts, gyms, and other such perks for living in the community.
+Buying into a homeowner association with high HOA fees is probably due to extra perks and amenities such as the maintenance of swimming pools, tennis courts, gyms, and other such perks for living in the community.
 High fees could also be due to recent capital improvements as well.

 6. What happens when you don’t pay HOA fees?